All motifs

 And when I felt like I was an old cardigan Under someone's bed You put me on and said I was your favorite

-The cardigan as the central symbol of the poem operating across multiple registers, comfort, nostalgia, quiet authority, feminist intellectualism, and then as a cast-off garment retrieved and declared favorite.
+The cardigan as the central symbol of the poem operating across multiple registers, comfort, nostalgia, quiet authority, feminist intellectualism, and then as a cast-off garment retrieved and declared favourite.
 The shift from title to refrain transforms the cardigan from a symbol of warmth and wisdom to one of being discarded and reclaimed.

 Centralcentral symbolshifting symbolismtitle-to-refrain transformationclothing-as-identity